Blog

 Regardless of which visa you choose, the path to permanent residency is the same.
 After 21 months of physical residence in Ecuador, you can apply.
 During those 21 months, you cannot be absent for more than 90 days per calendar year.

-Permanent residency costs approximately $275 in government fees ($50 application + $225 issuance), with a 50% discount for applicants 65 and older.
-Processing takes 3 to 6 months.
+Permanent residency costs approximately $300-$350 in government fees, with a 50% discount on the grant fee for applicants 65 and older.
+Processing typically takes 3 to 6 months.

-Once you have permanent residency, it does not expire.
-Your travel allowance doubles to 180 days per year.
-And after 3 years of permanent residency, you become eligible for Ecuadorian citizenship through naturalization - Ecuador allows dual citizenship.
+Once you have permanent residency, your travel allowance increases to 180 days per year during the first two years of permanent residence.
+After the required period of regular residence, you can become eligible for Ecuadorian citizenship through naturalization - Ecuador allows dual citizenship.

 What We Recommend